DWC are pleased to announce the schedule for the DWC World Finals 2022 in San Sebastian, Spain.

 - 2019 Portugal

 The Telford International Centre was the perfect venue for Dance World Cup with the live contestants enjoyed performing on a wonderful stage with a seperate prize giving stage.
 The city were incredibly welcoming to the dancers and their families and it was 11 days of dance that we will never forget.

 Braga, Portugal was the perfect destination for history, culture and unbeatable cuisine.
-We cannot wait to return to Braga in 2023, for the perfect weather and incredible culture we experienced there.
+We cannot wait to return to Braga again, for the perfect weather and incredible culture we experienced there.
 In 2019 we brought a record breaking 6000 dancers and 53 Countries to Braga, Portugal to experience its beauty and charm.